Trac-Systems/tap-protocol-specs/README.md

 This includes the functions "dmt-deploy" and "dmt-mint" and work according to the DMT specs within the TAP Protocol.

 From Bitcoin block 861,576 onwards, Blockdrops for DMT UNats and Bitmaps are supported.

+#### DMT-NAT Rewards to Bitcoin Miners

+From (including) block 885588 onwards, instead of allowing to perform regular "dmt-nat" mints, those will be forwarded to the outputs of the coinbase transaction per block as follows:

+- Starting from block 885588, the dmt-mint function will ignore any attempt to mint "dmt-nat" tokens.
+- Instead, the amount of bits per newly minted blocks will be redirected as "dmt-nat" tokens to the output addresses of the coinbase transaction of a block.
+- Based on the BTC value of each output, the "dmt-nat" shares will be calculated.
+This also includes "op_return" values.
+E.g.: if there are 2 outputs equally sharing BTC rewards, the "dmt-nat" token rewards will be equally shared, as well.
+- The "dmt-nat" shares will be credited to Bitcoin wallet addressess.
+- Remaining shares that are not being credited (such as op_return shares) are considered burned.

 #### Outlook